Subject to prior approval, a project-based internship can form part of the MSc study programme as part of the electives block.

 The purpose of the project-based internship is to give you the opportunity to apply, and reflect on using, the knowledge, skills and competencies you have acquired through your M.Sc. in Economics and Business Administration specialisation in real life practice.
 You are thus trained in the role of being a reflective practitioner, who, on the one hand, participates in performing relevant practical tasks and, on the other hand, reflects on them from an analytical position.

 A project-based internship involves a stay in a relevant company or organisation for an extended period of time.
-A project-based internship has three main elements
+A project-based internship has two main elements

 The practice-based internship should form a natural part of your MSc study programme and therefore the problems you work on should be in line with that programme.
 The content of a practice-based internship will thus provide you with a deeper insight into the academic profile of the relevant MSc study programme.